electron/rebuild/README.md

 this is the case, then `electron-rebuild` will run `prebuild-install` to download the correct binaries from the project's GitHub Releases instead of rebuilding them.

-### How can I integrate this into Grunt / Gulp / Whatever?
+### How can I integrate this into my build pipeline?

 electron-rebuild is also a library that you can require into your app or build process.
 It has a very simple API: